redis-developer/redis-movies-searcher/README.md

 }
 ```

 Along with the domain entity, you will need a repository implementation to perform data operations.
-Create a new Java interface called `MovieDataRepository` in the package 'io.redis.movies.searcher.data.repository'.
+Create a new Java interface called `MovieDataRepository` in the package `io.redis.movies.searcher.data.repository`.

 ```java
 package io.redis.movies.searcher.data.repository;